robertZaufall/mindmanager_ai/readme.md

 ## LLM systems
 ### Azure OpenAI / OpenAI
 The solution is best tested with `Azure OpenAI`.
 Results are perfect for every use case.
-Execution time is quite fast using the newest `o1`, `GPT-4o` models.
+Cheapest ones are `gpt-4.1-mini` and `gpt-4.1-nano`
 Azure EntraID authentication can be used in enterprise scenarios.
 ### Google Gemini / Vertex AI
 `Gemini Pro 2.5/2.0` results are best. `Gemini Flash 2.0` is also very good.
 Vertex AI needs an security token which you can generate using the cloud console.